lrcfmd/kagome_database/ML_example/classification/READ_ME.md

 ## binary_classifier.py

    - Splits, permutes and featurises dataset
-   - Also limits the size of studied phase fields, 4 elements were used here but this can be changed provided it is continued throughout
+   - Also limits the size of studied phase fields, 4 elements were used here but this can be changed with **size** provided it is continued throughout
+   - If the workflow is being edited and tested, a speicifed number of phase fields can be used with **test_max**
    - Tests 8 different classifier models (5 variations of decision trees, k-nearest neighbours and 2 support vector machines) and ranks based on MCC
    - After the best model has been selected, it can be used to classify query data
    - Outputs scores acheived by each model in testing, and final canidates which are both likely to contain a kagome structure and are chemically feasible

 ## classifier_models.py